hsu607/Data-Mentoring/README.md

 We were selected for this six-week mentoring program by the National Information Society Agency (NIA).
 Along with our classmates, we conducted a data analysis project on preventing child traffic accidents using python and created a data story.
 Our project received an encouragement award.

 ## 📊 Projects
-[Project Name 1]: Brief description of the project using Python.

-[Project Name 2]: Brief description of the project using Python.

-[Project Name 3]: Brief description of the project using Python.